5.2.1 Core and Pastoral Values

 We serve our parishes and other institutions as collaborative partners in carrying out the mission of the Church.
 We are committed to full and open communication among ourselves as well as with the institutions of the Archdiocese and with the broader public.

-What are we doing, we are doing for Jesus and his Kingdom.
+What we are doing, we are doing for Jesus and his Kingdom.
 We aim for the highest quality in the products, services and ministries we provide and in the care that we show to those we serve.